cthoms1993/Suisse-music-/readme.md

 ## Deployment:

-The website was coded using webstorm IDE ,I used a local GIT repository for version control, it was then uploaded to to GITHUB.Once in the GITHUB repository the site was made live using GITHUB pages and can be found here: https://cthoms1993.github.io/Suisse-music-/
+The website was coded using webstorm IDE ,I used a local GIT repository for version control, I then committed it to the gtthub repository and then pushed it to GITHUB, I did this numerous times over the project when I completed certain areas or fixed certain issues.
+ Once in the GITHUB repository the site was made live using GITHUB pages and can be found here: https://cthoms1993.github.io/Suisse-music-/

 ## Testing:

 The site was tested locally and on GITHUB pages using Chrome development tools.
 It was tested on landscape and portrait mode on Google pixel 2, Google pixel 3, Galaxy S5, Nexus 5S, Nexus 6P, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPad, iPad Pro and responsive desktop.
 All social media links, videos, music players  and the enquire now modal where tested locally and remotely.
+For future improvement it would be good to have the navigation bar auto-collapse when in mobile view.

 ## Credits: